harporoeder/ebpfsnitch/README.md

-# ebpfsnitch
+# eBPFSnitch

-ebpfsnitch is a Linux Application Level Firewall based on eBPF and NFQUEUE.
+eBPFSnitch is a Linux Application Level Firewall based on eBPF and NFQUEUE.
 It is inspired by [OpenSnitch](https://github.com/evilsocket/opensnitch), and [Douane](https://douaneapp.com/), but utilizing modern kernel abstractions, without a kernel module.

+The eBPFSnitch daemon is implemented in C++ 17.
+The control interface is implemented in Python3 utilizing Qt5.

 ## Disclaimer